Samuel29590/MolTimeTravel/README.md

 If you want to know more about the organization of components in [MolAntExperimental](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/MolAntsExperimental.md) or [MolAnts](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/MolAnts.md), click on the hyperlink.

+<br><br>

+The following explanations are adapted for the *MolAnts* version, the complet version of the anthill.
+If you want specific explanations for *MolAntsExperimental*, the lighter implementation of the anthill, you can find them here : [MolAntExperimental](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/MolAntsExperimental.md).

+<br><br>

 ### How is the data recorded with the *TimeTravel* component ?

 Data of the simulation are recorded following the [Momento Pattern](https://en.wikipedia.org/wiki/Memento_pattern), this application as been adapted to fit with components.